San Tommaso Apostolo

 The Church of San Tommaso Apostolo is a titular church in the Roman Catholic church for Cardinal-priests.

 Church

-It was built as parish church for the parish of St. thomas, established on 1964.02.19 in the XXVIIth prefecture of southern Rome, in the papal diocese.
-The church was dedicated to Saint Thomas the Apostle on 2013.04.13.
+It was built as a parish church for the parish of St. Thomas, established on 19 February 1964 in the XXVIIth prefecture of southern Rome, in the papal diocese.
+The church was dedicated to Saint Thomas the Apostle on 13 February 2013.
 Its address is Via A. Mariani, in Infernetto in Rome.

-It enjoyed papal visits by Pope John Paul II on 1989.12.03 and by Pope Francis on 2014.02.16.
+It enjoyed papal visits by Pope John Paul II on 13 December 1989, and by Pope Francis on 16 February 2014.

 Cardinal-protectors

 The title was established on 14 February 2015.

 It has been held by the following Cardinal-priests :